 Steeped in cowboy lore, the state of Texas is a true image of the American South.
 From the small town rodeo heritage and family barbecues to the live music festivals and football games in metro areas, Texas is happening as ever.
 To put it simply, life is too short not to saddle up in Texas.

-The second largest state in the United States (both by area and population) is home to five major airports: Lubbock, El Paso, Dallas, Houston and Austin.
-The state capital, Austin is referred to as the 'Live Music Capital of the World'.
+The second largest state in the United States (both by area and population) is home to five major airports: Lubbock, El Paso, Dallas, Houston, and Austin.
+Austin, the state capital, is referred as the “Live Music Capital of the World.”
 Houston, the largest city in Texas, is known for the world-famous Space Center.

 History of Texas

 Archaeologists have discovered that three major indigenous cultures inhabited this territory before European settlers arrived in the 16th century.
 These were the Pueblo, the Mississippi culture and the culture of Mesoamerica.